 There are no bike lanes, nor shoulders in most places on the Strip.
-In addition, the cars going by you are likely to be driven by either inattentive taxi drivers, excited tourists focus on the unique architecture (instead of the road), and of course, drunks.
+In addition, the cars going by you are likely to be driven by either inattentive taxi/Uber drivers, excited tourists focused on the unique architecture (instead of the road), and of course, drunks.

 Having said all that, it would take you between 25 minutes to a half hour to bike your way down the length of the Strip.
 Most mapping systems, however, recommend that bicyclists take side roads, such as Frank Sinatra Drive and Industrial Road.
 These are the side streets west of the Strip.

 As for attempting to ride on the Las Vegas Strip sidewalk?
 Forget it.
 This would be near impossible due to the number of pedestrians on the sidewalks at all hours.
 Heck, it’s hard enough sometimes to be a pedestrian on the strip, navigating past the legions of fellow tourists, meandering up and down the sidewalk, gawking at the sights.

 One recent study conducted for the Clark County Transportation Department counted exactly 2,633 pedestrians walking past on the Strip sidewalk south of the Bellagio.
 That doesn’t sound too bad until you realize that was just in a 15 minute time span.

 Are there any 5K races down the Las Vegas Strip?

 Considering it is 6.6K long, it seems the Las Vegas Strip would be an ideal route for a 5K race.
 Yet other than an annual “Strip on the Strip” 5K Charity race that starts south of McCarran Airport and goes by the south part of Mandalay Bay, there isn’t a 5K race on the Strip.